Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Elliptical geometry

-Looking at Figure \ref{fig_lum_e}, it is evident that the observable luminosity in the $z$-direction is always much lower than the other two axes, given the large opacities in that direction.
+Looking at Fig. \ref{fig_lum_e}, it is evident that the observable luminosity in the $z$ direction is always much lower than in the other two axes, given the large opacities in that direction.
 Moreover, there are no particular spectral features visible along that axis.
-For days 700 and 800, the observable luminosity along the $y$-direction coincides with the unattenuated one, which implies that the ejecta is optically thin along the $y$-axis, since the clumps aligned along that axis are yet to form dust.
-The 9.7 and 18 \mic\ spectral features of silicate dust \citep{simpson_1991} are therefore visible in the spectra along the $xy$-plane until about day 900, when the distribution of dust is very skewed towards the smallest velocity axis only.
+For days 700 and 800, the observable luminosity along the $y$ direction coincides with the unattenuated luminosity, which implies that the ejecta is optically thin along the $y$ axis, since the clumps aligned along that axis are yet to form dust.
+The 9.7- and 18-\mic\ spectral features of silicate dust \citep{simpson_1991} are therefore visible in the spectra along the $xy$ plane until about day 900, when the distribution of dust is very skewed toward the smallest velocity axis only.

 With time, dust forms in all the clumps, with varied efficiency.
-The expanding ejecta also becomes optically thinner.
+The expanding ejecta also become optically thinner.
 Typically, after 2400 days, we find the observable luminosity in all the directions to be within comparable range.
-After 2800 days, the ratio between the unattenuated and the observable luminosities in all the directions approaches towards unity.
+After 2800 days, the ratio between the unattenuated and the observable luminosities in all the directions approaches unity.